Pedestrian Accident Attorney in Winchester, VA

 If you or a loved one has been injured in a pedestrian accident in Winchester or anywhere in central Virginia, a Winchester pedestrian accident attorney at Kendall Law Firm is ready to assist you.
 You may have a right to seek fair compensation for the losses you’ve incurred.

-Winchester injury attorney David Kendall and the Kendall Personal Injury Lawyers have the passion for justice and years of experience to represent you effectively in a pedestrian accident claim.
+Winchester injury attorney David Kendall has the passion for justice and years of experience to represent you effectively in a pedestrian accident claim.
 Call the knowledgeable attorney of the Kendall Law Firm today at 866-590-6409 or contact us online to schedule a free, no-obligation case evaluation.

 According to a 2018 report from the NHTSA, most fatal accidents involving pedestrians occurred after dark (76 percent), at locations other than intersections (74 percent), and when the pedestrians had alcohol in their systems (38 percent).
 Each year, nearly 70,000 pedestrians are hurt and 4,000 are killed in pedestrian-auto accidents.
 Some of the most common causes of pedestrian accidents include: